dvidelabs/flatcc/README.md

 manually working with JSON such as editing game scenes.
 Both tools have their place.

+The `flatcc` generated binary schema (`.bfbs`) files are also compatible with Googles `flatc` tool, except there is an option store names with or without dotted namespace prefixes.

 **NOTE: Big-endian platforms are untested but supported in principle.**